kabartolo/gatsby-theme-chicago-docs-core/README.md

 > For full documentation and a demonstration of this theme, see the <a href="https://kabartolo.github.io/chicago-docs-demo/">Chicago Docs Demo</a>.

+> This guide is for the **core** version of this theme.

 The <a href="https://kabartolo.github.io/chicago-docs-demo/">Chicago Docs theme</a> for <a href="https://gatsbyjs.com">Gatsby</a> is a modern, professional docs site designed for open source projects.

-This guide gets you set up quickly if you're already familiar with Gatsby.
-It assumes you have Gatsby installed.
-If you're not familiar with Gatsby, see their <a href="https://www.gatsbyjs.com/docs/quick-start/">Quick Start</a> or <a href="https://www.gatsbyjs.com/tutorial/">Tutorial</a>.

 ## Table of Contents